AskTinNguyen/AtherAgent/docs/projectmanagement/ASKTINNGUYEN-To Do lists.md

                Reduces database queries from two to one Eliminates potential points of failure
                Maintains proper data relationships as designed in the schema
-- [ ] Fix Search Results so it doesn't spam the Terminal with the search results
+- [X] Fix Search Results so it doesn't spam the Terminal with the search results
 - [X] check onFinish function in chat.tsx to see why AI response content does not get passed to the Supabase DB until user refreshes the page.
 - [X] CHECK [Research Sessions DB](../SQL_Create_research_sessions_db.md) to see if the research_sessions table is properly created to track all the URLs across all the research sessions and link them to the chat_messages table.
+- [ ] Upgrade the Supabase DB to include the saving of Images Uploaded by the User.
+Consider compression.

 HIGH PRIORITY FOR TIN
-- [ ] Research Suggestions: fix the default "depth_exploration" place holder prompt in the research-suggestions.tsx
+- [X] Research Suggestions: fix the default "depth_exploration" place holder prompt in the research-suggestions.tsx

 MEDIUM PRIORITY ->  TO OTHER ENGINEERS?

-- [ ] Fix the "Research" page including Path Visualization
+- [X] Fix the "Research" page including Path Visualization
 - [ ] Add Drag URL to the Bookmarked Articles
-- [ ] Add a Create new Deep Research based on a Booked Article
+- [ ] Add a Create new Research based on a Bookmarked Article

 LOW PRIOIRTY -> TO OTHER ENGINEERS